jon-harper/E34M1/docs/modules/bottom.md

 {% set comp_type='Bottom Horns' -%}
 {% set values = product.sortEntries(product.filterComponents(comp_type).values()) -%}

-Several versions of the bottom horns are available for E34M1.
-See the Intro Guide's [compatibility](../guide.md#bottom-horns) section for a table of hotends and ducts.
 Your duct should match the length of your hotend.
-If you are using Beacon or Klicky, choose the appropriate version for that ABL method.
+If you are using Beacon or Klicky, choose the appropriate variant for that ABL method.

+See the Intro Guide's [compatibility](../guide.md#bottom-horns) section for more information and a table of hotends and ducts.

 {% for comp in values -%}
-{{ format.comp_entry(comp, prefix, img_width="200px") }}
+{{ format.comp_entry(comp, prefix=prefix, img_width="200px") }}
 {% endfor -%}